North District Council: History

-The pro-democrats had established its presence in the late 1980s with Tik Chi-yuen and Wong Sing-chi of Meeting Point elected in the 1988 and 1991 election.
-Both of them became the Legislative Councillor for the Democratic Party.
-The pro-democrats achieved the majority of the elected seats in the 2003 tide of democracy following the 2003 July 1 march, but suffered setbacks in the 2007 and 2011 elections.
-In the 2011 election, the pro-democrats won only one seat, occupied by Democratic Party's Law Sai-yan in Luen Wo Hui.
-The pro-democrats regained a number of seats in 2015, with Democratic Party chief executive Lam Cheuk-ting won in Shek Wu Hui and was elected to the Legislative Council in the next year.
+The pro-democrats had established their presence in the late 1980s with Tik Chi-yuen and Wong Sing-chi of Meeting Point elected in the 1988 and 1991 elections.
+Both of them became the Legislative Councillors for the Democratic Party.
+The pro-democrats achieved the majority of the elected seats in the 2003 tide of democracy following the 2003 July 1 March, but suffered setbacks in the 2007 and 2011 elections.
+In the 2011 election, the pro-democrats won only one seat, occupied by the Democratic Party's Law Sai-yan in Luen Wo Hui.
+The pro-democrats regained a several seats in 2015, with Democratic Party chief executive Lam Cheuk-ting won in Shek Wu Hui and was elected to the Legislative Council in the next year.

 In the 2019 election, the pro-democrats took control of the council by taking 15 seats in a historic landslide victory amid the massive pro-democracy protests.
 The pro-Beijing parties almost lost all their seats, retaining only three seats with DAB's Lau Kwok-fan, the legislator for the District Council (First) functional constituency also being unseated.
-As a result, the newly elected Law Ting-tak became the first localist being elected as council chairman for the first time.
+As a result, the newly elected Law Ting-tak became the first localist to be elected as council chairman for the first time.

+In the 2023 District Council election, 4 of the 24 seats in the North District Council will be elected by elected members, 8 seats will be elected by the district committees, 8 appointed members, and 4 ex-officio members will make up the current North District District Council.
+In the Parliament, among the 24 seats, there are 10 independent members, 11 seats from the Democratic Alliance for the Betterment of Hong Kong, 1 seat from the Federation of Trade Unions, 1 seat from the Economic and Democratic Alliance, and 1 seat from the Public Housing Federation.
+Among the 24 seats, 24 are from the pro-establishment camp.